 As it is known, classical search algorithm requires $\mathcal{O}\left(2^N\right)$ number of resources, while $\mathrm{Gr}_\mathrm{Q}$ needs $\mathcal{O}\left(2^{N/2}\right)$.
-Thus, as we see, one obtains non-polynomial DIL in this case.
+Thus, as we see, we obtain non-polynomial IL in this case.
 It may be an example of the ``not complete'' algorithm reduction, i.e. when the algorithm under the dequantization reduces to the rather complicated one.

-As the search algorithm belongs to the NP complexity class, the example demonstrates that at least some quantum algorithms being NP (here this is $\mathrm{Gr}_\mathrm{Q}$) do not meet complete DIL (i.e. DIL for them does not necessarily equal in the number of resources required with their classical analogs) under dequantization: here we obtained $\mathcal{O}\left(N^22^{N/2}\right)$ instead of $\mathcal{O}\left(2^N\right)$ DIL.
+As the search algorithm belongs to the NP complexity class, the example demonstrates that at least some quantum algorithms being NP (here this is $\mathrm{Gr}_\mathrm{Q}$) do not meet complete IL (i.e. IL for them does not necessarily equal in the number of resources required with their classical analogs) under dequantization: here we obtained $\mathcal{O}\left(N^22^{N/2}\right)$ instead of $\mathcal{O}\left(2^N\right)$ IL.
 The reason for such a difference is the transformation of the algorithm which is discussed in the next section.

 One may argue that the obtained results may be explained by the Gottesman-Knill theorem (see \cite{qc_nielsen} for the formulation and proof): \eref{FFTq} includes the gates outside the Clifford group, while \eref{Grq} employs the gates from the Clifford group only.
 And this is what we obtained by expressions \eref{eq:FFTq_deq} and \eref{eq:Grq_def}.
 However, compared to the Gottesman-Knill theorem, we exactly show how the computational efficiency is being reduced and give concrete recipe for the loss estimation, see \eref{eq:QL_IL_final} and \eref{eq:QL_IL_final_up-bnd}.